What is a Free Hit in Cricket? Understanding the Basic Rule

 For both cricket fans and bettors, understanding these rules can help in evaluating player behavior and predicting outcomes during pivotal moments of a match.

 Even during a free hit, batters are not entirely free from risk.
-Certain types of dismissals still apply:
+Certain types of dismissals still apply.
+These dismissals relate to the batter’s behavior or running between the wickets.
+They ensure fair play, even when most other dismissal types are off the table:

+This is where the free hit truly shifts the game in favor of the batter.
+During a free hit, batters cannot be dismissed in most of the usual ways, which we will list below.
 This opens the door for batters to take more risks and attempt creative shots like switch-hits, scoops, and reverse sweeps.
+Some of these way include:

 If a batter is bowled on a free hit, they remain not out.
 But the ball is still in play, so if the ball deflects and runs are available, they can score.
 Imagine being bowled and still running a couple of cheeky runs!